 Slope stabilisation at Cunninghams Gap above the Cunningham Highway on the A15 between Brisbane and Warwick has been going on literally since the road was officially opened in 1927.
-The road has often been closed and in December 2013 a boulder nine metres long and five metres high weighing over 300 tonnes landed on the road closing it for about five days.
+The road has often been closed.
+In December 2013 a boulder nine metres long and five metres high weighing over 300 tonnes landed on the road closing it for about five days.

 In preparation for the 2018-19 rainy season, Department of Main Roads and Transport engaged a specialist team of geotechnical engineers, ground engineering and slope stabilisation experts, access professionals and civil contractors to work together to minimise further slips or boulders falling onto the road.